-Independent auditor's report For the financial year ended 31 March 2024
+Independent auditor's report For the financial year ended 31 March 2025

 Independent auditor's report to the members of 360 ONE Capital Pte.
-Ltd. (Formerly known as IIFL Capital Pte.
-Ltd.)
+Ltd.

 Responsibilities of management and directors for the financial statements

 Management is responsible for the preparation of financial statements that give a true and fair view in accordance with the provisions of the Act and FRSs, and for devising and maintaining a system of internal accounting controls sufficient to provide a reasonable assurance that assets are safeguarded against loss from unauthorised use or disposition; and transactions are properly authorised and that they are recorded as necessary to permit the preparation of true and fair financial statements and to maintain accountability of assets.